wouterd/docker-maven-plugin/README.md

 * Multiple "docker providers" need to be supported and pluggable

 # Future functionality
-- [ ] Linking containers
 - [ ] Commit containers instead of cleaning them up when the integration tests have failed
-- [ ] Create some kind of "wait for stuff to initialize" step: for example, Tomcat starting up.
 - [ ] Add support for linux sockets for "local docker" provider
 - [ ] Add support for Tutum.co
 - [ ] Create a feature complete docker remote api for Java